-NICE has issued guidance on how healthcare services for people with sarcoma should be organised.
-The guidance recommends which healthcare professionals should be involved in treatment and care, and the types of hospital or cancer centre that are best suited to provide that healthcare.
+This guideline covers how healthcare services for people with sarcoma should be organised.
+It aims to improve care by recommending which healthcare professionals should be involved and the types of hospital or cancer centre best suited to provide the care.

-- People should be treated by a specialist multidisciplinary team
+- people should receive treatment from a specialist multidisciplinary team

-- Appropriate support and rehabilitation services should be available to people
+- appropriate support and rehabilitation services should be available to people

 - all sarcoma teams should collect data on treatment and care, and take part in training programmes and audits